-Pupils taking business studies will have no prior experience of the course content, therefore pupils will learn a whole new skillset.
+Students taking business studies will have no prior experience of the course content, therefore students will learn a whole new skillset.
 The aim of this qualification is to enable students to understand business concepts, terminology, and the nature of business.

-Over the course pupils will investigate and analyse real business opportunities and issues to construct well-argued, well-evidenced, balanced, and structured arguments, demonstrating their depth and breadth of understanding business.
+Over the course students will investigate and analyse real business opportunities and issues to construct well-argued, well-evidenced, balanced, and structured arguments, demonstrating their depth and breadth of understanding business.

-This course is largely coursework focuses, and you will be expected to find and research your own local small business.
+This course is largely coursework focused, and you will be expected to find and research your own small local business.

-Units
+Assessment Units